Learn-React-With-Harshi/chapter-02-igniting-react-app/class-notes.md

-**** Igniting React App ****
+## Igniting React App

-First class - Created Basic React App
+.
+In last class - Created Basic React App

+.
 Today, production ready React App - From scratch without using create react-app

-to Ignite our app  - Bundler eg : vite,parcel,webpack
+. to Ignite our app  - Bundler eg : vite,parcel,webpack

 In create react-app, they use webpack bundler